sharmidata-blip/Olist-E-Commerce-Sales-Analysis/README.md

 # Olist-E-Commerce-Sales-Analysis
-E-commerce sales analysis using Olist dataset | SQL + Power BI | Interactive dashboard 📊 Olist E-Commerce Sales Analysis
+E-commerce sales analysis using Olist dataset |  Power BI | Interactive dashboard 📊 Olist E-Commerce Sales Analysis
 🔍 Project Overview

 This project analyzes the Brazilian Olist E-Commerce dataset, which contains order, product, customer, and seller data.
-The goal is to uncover insights into sales performance, customer behavior, and product demand using SQL & Power BI.
+The goal is to uncover insights into sales performance, customer behavior, and product demand using  & Power BI.

 📂 Dataset